 The City of Los Angeles – with the full birthname El Pueblo de Nuestra Señora la Reina de los Ángeles del Río de Porciúncula (The Village of Our Lady the Queen of Angels of the River of Porziuncola) – is 498 square miles (1,291 square kilometers) in size and contains approximately 4.2 million people.
 For those interested in economics, it’s a dynamo.
 In 2008 Forbes named L.A. the world’s 8th most economically powerful city.

 The Greater Los Angeles metro area covers five counties – Los Angeles, Orange, Ventura, Riverside, and San Bernardino – and contains more than 23 million people.
-With an annual economy exceeding $850 billion, this megacity is an economic powerhouse that ranks as the third largest metropolitan economy in the world, behind the Greater Tokyo and New York metro areas.
-If it were to secede from the United States, the L.A. metro area would be the 12th largest national economy on Earth, ahead of countries such as the Netherlands and Indonesia and roughly the size of Australia.
+With an annual economy of about $850 billion, this megacity is an economic powerhouse that ranks as the third largest metropolitan economy in the world, behind the Greater Tokyo and New York metro areas.
+If it were to secede from the United States, the L.A. metro area would be the 12th largest national economy on Earth, ahead of countries such as the Netherlands and Indonesia.

 From afar the most visible component of the economy is Hollywood … widely loved, widely loathed, universally coveted, obsessively followed Hollywood … the epicenter of Earth’s motion picture industry.

 Creativity and innovation in L.A., however, have not been limited to the entertainment sectors.

 L.A. has historically been a center of aerospace research and development, and it has vibrant biotech, pharma, renewable energy, hardware, software, CGI, and other technology-based industries.
 Techie friends of mine tell me that L.A. has a claim to being the birthplace of the internet because the first Arpanet transmission was sent from the University of California, Los Angeles (UCLA) in 1969.